 Deficiency Balances After Repossession

-If your car or other property is repossessed, you might still owe the lender money on the contract.
-The amount you owe is called the "deficiency" or "deficiency balance."
+If your vehicle is repossessed, you might still owe the lender money on the contract, called a "deficiency" or "deficiency balance."
+Learn how to deal with a deficiency after a car repossession.

-By , Attorney
+By , Attorney · UCLA School of Law

-When your lender has your car or other property repossessed, it sells the property, usually at auction.
-If the proceeds from the sale don't cover the total of what you owe to the lender—they rarely do—you might be liable for the balance, called a "deficiency" or "deficiency balance."
+Again, when your lender repossesses your car or other property, it sells the property, usually at auction.
+If the proceeds from the sale don't cover the total of what you owe to the lender—they rarely do—you might be liable for the balance, the "deficiency."

-There are two kinds of sales: a public sale, which is open to anyone, or a private sale, to which the lender invites only certain people who it feels might be interested.
+The sale might be public, open to anyone, or private, where the lender invites only certain people it feels might be interested.
 A private sale can only be held if the item "is of a type customarily sold in a recognized market" or "is the subject of widely distributed standard price quotations."
-Cars are frequently sold at private sales to which used car dealers and others who regularly buy repossessed cars are invited.
-If the notice doesn't give you the date and location of the sale, call the lender and find out.

 The Sale Must Be Commercially Reasonable

 For instance, a car valued at $12,000 might sell for $5,000, and a refrigerator worth $800 might sell for $250.
 And even though you could have sold the item for much more, the sale usually will be considered "commercially reasonable."
-If you attend, you can bid (if you have the cash), but the dealers are apt to outbid you.
+If you attend, you can bid (if you have the cash), but the dealers are likely to outbid you.

-The Deficiency Balance After Sale
+Deficiency Balance After Sale

 After the item is sold, the sale price is subtracted from what you owe the lender.
 Then, the cost of repossessing, storing, and selling the property is added to the difference.
 Very often, you're liable for that balance: the deficiency balance.